 - Pencil

-How to build the sidewall of the popsicle stick nativity stable:
+How to build the side wall of the popsicle stick nativity stable:

-- Lay 5 mini craft sticks down horizontally.
-Place 2 regular-sized popsicle sticks vertically along the sides of the mini popsicle sticks to help line them up as straight as possible.
+- Place two regular-sized popsicle sticks vertically along the sides of the mini popsicle sticks to help line them up as straight as possible.

-- Place a glue dot where you made each pencil mark, turn it over, and attach it to the top of the horizontally arranged mini craft sticks.
-Do your best to keep the craft sticks straight and flush.
-Do not allow any popsicle sticks to extend beyond the overlapped craft stick.
-Repeat this step on the other side.
+- Place a glue dot where you made each pencil mark, turn it over, and attach it to the tops of the side at a 90-degree angle to the horizontally arranged mini craft sticks.
+(Do your best to keep the craft sticks straight and flush; try not to allow any popsicle sticks to extend beyond the overlapped craft stick.)

-- Flip over your little train track and repeat with 2 more craft sticks on the other side.
+- Repeat this step on the other side.
+Flip over your little train track sidewall and glue two more craft sticks to the other side.

 Related: Reverse Fingerprint Christmas Tree Cards Kids Can Make